Pakistani teen, Colombia president among Nobel prize nominees

 "The prize keeps gaining importance and attention," said its Director Geir Lundestad.
 "Presidents, prime ministers, former laureates submitted many of the nominations ... and we have plenty of new names as well as 'old' ones on the list."

-The 15-year old Pakistani schoolgirl Malala Yousufzai has become an internationally recognized symbol of resistance to the Taliban's efforts to deny women education and other rights.
+The 15-year old Pakistani schoolgirl Malala Yousufzai has become an internationally recognised symbol of resistance to the Taliban's efforts to deny women education and other rights.

 "The youngest winners tend to be in their 30s and a 15-year old will be a tough one for them to handle," said Kristian Berg Harpviken, the Director of the Peace Research Institute Oslo, which tracks the Nobel committee's work.